 Regarding access to the interconnection lines between the neighbouring transmission areas in Japan, the first come first served rule applies.
-The OCCTO will in 2018 amend the rule to facilitate wholesale electricity trading beyond each of the transmission areas and share the interconnection capacity fairly between the relevant business players.
-After the amendment, parties which would like to provide/procure electricity through the interconnection grid between the neighbouring transmission areas need to sell/purchase the electricity at JEPX.
+The OCCTO plans to amend the rule in 2018 to facilitate wholesale electricity trading beyond each of the transmission areas and share the interconnection capacity fairly between the relevant business players.
+After the amendment, currently scheduled for October 2018 when the indirect auction rule is adopted, the available interconnection capacity will be generally allotted to the preceding day spot market transaction at JEPX and therefore parties that would like to provide or procure electricity through the interconnection grid between the neighbouring transmission areas need to sell or purchase the electricity at JEPX.
 Only those which succeed in completing the deal at JEPX will be able to use the interconnection line between neighbouring transmission areas.